anharmonic/anharmonic.github.io/thermal2-manual.md

 #### nk (3x INTEGER, no default)
 The size of the grid used to integrate the phonon-phonon interaction processes.

-#### grid_type (CHARACTER, default: “simple”)
+#### grid\_type (CHARACTER, default: "simple")
-Set this to “simple” to use a regular unshifted grid in reciprocal space.
+Set this to "simple" to use a regular unshifted grid in reciprocal space.

 Use "random" to use a grid shifted by a random vector; the random shift is not applied to the directions where there is only one k-point, i.e. if you have a N×M×1 grid, there will be no shift along z.
 Using a random shifted grid, can easily reduce the number of points required for convergence by half in each direction, for a speed-up of 8 for linewidth calculations and 64 times for tk calculations; however, it will break symmetry, and give (slightly) different thermal conductivity for different directions, even in highly symmetric crystals.
 See also [xk0](#xk0-3x-real-default-000) to manually apply a grid shift.
 Shifted grids are currently disabled for CGP calculations, the reason is that we did not manage to impose the detailed balance condition in this case, causing convergency issues and runaway minimization.
 If you are at the limit of computational power, it is possible to disable this limitation in the code, but a careful examination of the minimization procedure must be done.

-Set to “bz” to use a grid centered in the Brillouin zone.
+Set to "bz" to use a grid centered in the Brillouin zone.
 This option will duplicate the points that are on the boundary of the BZ and assign them an appropriate integration weight.
 Using a BZ grid should eliminate a possible source of unwanted symmetry breaking, although it adds some complexity, uses more points, and its effectiveness is not evident in practice.
-It can be useful for doing plots, but apart from this case, we recommend using “simple” instead.
+It can be useful for doing plots, but apart from this case, we recommend using "simple" instead.

 #### xk0 (3x REAL, default: 0,0,0)
 A shift to apply to the grid of k-points, in units of half the lattice spacing; i.e. set it to (1,1,1) to have the standard Monkhorst-Pack shifted grid, any fractional values is allowed.

-#### ne, de, e0, sigma_e (INTEGER, REAL, REAL, in cm-1 no default)
+#### ne, de, e0, sigma\_e (INTEGER, REAL, REAL, in cm-1 no default)
-When doing a Spectral function (d3_lw.x) or Final state (d3_lw.x ) or Joint-DOS (d3_r2q.x) calculation you have to define an energy axis with these variables.
+When doing a Spectral function (d3\_lw.x) or Final state (d3\_lw.x ) or Joint-DOS (d3\_r2q.x) calculation you have to define an energy axis with these variables.
 The axis will include ne equally spaced points starting from e0 and up to e0+(ne-1)de.
-The sum over the q-points will be convoluted with a gaussian of width sigma_e (default: 5 de) to obtain a smooth curve.
+The sum over the q-points will be convoluted with a gaussian of width sigma\_e (default: 5 de) to obtain a smooth curve.

-#### nu_initial (1..3×nat, no default)
+#### nu\_initial (1..3×nat, no default)
 When doing a Final state decomposition calculation, this is the band of the initial state considered in the scattering process.
-If not specified, the final state will be computed for all initial bands at the energ specified by e_initial, but as a consequence it will not be decomposed over the final bands.
+If not specified, the final state will be computed for all initial bands at the energ specified by e\_initial, but as a consequence it will not be decomposed over the final bands.

-#### e_initial (in cm-1, no default)
+#### e\_initial (in cm-1, no default)
 When doing a Final state decomposition calculation, this is the energy of the initial state considered in the scattering process.
-If not specified, the energy of the phonon corresponding to nu_initial will be used.
+If not specified, the energy of the phonon corresponding to nu\_initial will be used.

-#### q_initial (3x REAL, in units of 2π/alat)
+#### q\_initial (3x REAL, in units of 2π/alat)
-As e_initial, specifies the initial q-point.
+As e\_initial, specifies the initial q-point.

-#### q_summed (LOGICAL, default: false)
+#### q\_summed (LOGICAL, default: false)
 When doing a final state calculation, set to true to project the infinitesimal contribution to the linewidth over the given final q-points, the energy dependence is integrated out.
 The analysis is performed over the q-points specified in the QPOINTS section, you can use either a path or a grid, depending on the kind of plot you want, using a xsf or bxsf kind of grid can be used to do a 3D plot with [XCrysDen](http://www.xcrysden.org).
 The full grid, specified by nk, will still be used to compute the linewidth, but te contribution will be projected to each q-point in the list with a Gaussian smearing given by sigmaq.

 Note that even high-symmetry points can, and often do, decay toward lower symmetry points; a high-symmetry path can easily miss the most important final states.
 We recommend using a relatively coarse grid first, you will be able to spot the most favored points by sorting the output file.
-I.e. this command: sort -gk 5 final_T300_s1.out will output as the final lines the most important decay processes.
-See also sigmaq and q_resolved and the output format.
+I.e. this command: sort -gk 5 final\_T300\_s1.out will output as the final lines the most important decay processes.
+See also sigmaq and q\_resolved and the output format.
 See also the [examples](#compute-the-spectral-function-along-a-path).

-#### q_resolved (LOGICAL, default: false)
+#### q\_resolved (LOGICAL, default: false)
-As q_summed, but the energy dependence is not integrated out.
+As q\_summed, but the energy dependence is not integrated out.
 The output file will contain an analysis of the decay process as a function of the final state q-point and energy.
 Note that this file can be huge, and it is almost impossible to plot for an entire grid.
 Along a line, you can produce a color plot using this gnuplot command (assuming that the file freq.out contains the frequencies):
 ```
 set palette defined (0  "white", 1  "red")
-plot "fs_qresolved_T300_s1.out" u 1:2:6 w image, \
+plot "fs\_qresolved\_T300\_s1.out" u 1:2:6 w image, \
      for [i=6:11] 'freq.out' u 2:i w l lt -1 not
 ```
-See also sigmaq and q_summed and the output format.
-Note that the “image” plot mode suppose that the x-axis spacing is constant, if it is not, you will have to do a 3D “splot” with “view map” in order to obtain a good plot.
+See also sigmaq and q\_summed and the output format.
+Note that the "image" plot mode suppose that the x-axis spacing is constant, if it is not, you will have to do a 3D "splot" with "view map" in order to obtain a good plot.

 #### sigmaq (REAL,  default: 0.1 in units of 2π/alat)
-Used in conjunction with q_summed or q_resolved to obtain a nice smooth plot over the q-points by convoluting it with a Gaussian function of width sigmaq.
+Used in conjunction with q\_summed or q\_resolved to obtain a nice smooth plot over the q-points by convoluting it with a Gaussian function of width sigmaq.
 Set it to something of the order of the spacing between the q-points.

-#### exp_t_factor (LOGICAL, default: false)
+#### exp\_t\_factor (LOGICAL, default: false)
 UNTESTED/EXPERIMENTAL!
-When doing a spectra function calculation, add an elastic peak  of equation (1 + f_bose(e,T)) / e) which should emulate the elastic peak of neutron spectroscopy.
+When doing a spectra function calculation, add an elastic peak  of equation (1 + f\_bose(e,T)) / e) which should emulate the elastic peak of neutron spectroscopy.

-#### sort_freq (CHARACTER, default: "default")
+#### sort\_freq (CHARACTER, default: "default")
 When plotting the linewidth and frequencies along a path, there are several ways to order the frequencies and associated linewidth and shifted frequencies:

 * "default": keep the default order of increasing frequencies
 * "overlap": sort each point in order to maximize the overlap of each band polarization with the corresponding band at the previous point.
 This is the best choice for paths, but probably will not work for 2D or 3D grid plots
 * "shifted": sort in order of shifted frequencies, i.e. frequency+lineshift.
 It is only meaningful when doing a "lw full" calculation, it can help to have good quality plots when "overlap" fails.

-#### isotopic_disorder (LOGICAL, default: false)
+#### isotopic\_disorder (LOGICAL, default: false)
 Set this to true to include scattering from isotopic disorder.
 You will also have to specify the isotopic composition of every element in the system in the ISOTOPES section.
 NOTE: isotopes are only used for linewidth calculation, they are no used for spectral functions and final state decomposition.

-#### casimir_scattering (LOGICAL, default: false)
+#### casimir\_scattering (LOGICAL, default: false)
 Set this variable to true to include scattering with boundary, treated with the Casimir formula.
 See the following variables for detail on how to specify the boundary structure.
 Casimi scattering is only applied to linewidth calculation, it has no effect on spectra function and final state calculations.

-#### sample_dir (3x REAL, normalized, default: no direction)
+#### sample\_dir (3x REAL, normalized, default: no direction)
 The direction in which Casimir scattering is prevalent.
 Set it to zero to consider omnidirectional scattering, i.e. scattering from grains, or to a specific direction to consider a wire.
 More complex geometries are not implemented yet, please let us know if you are interested.

-#### sample_length_au	 (REAL, bohr, no default)
+#### sample\_length\_au	 (REAL, bohr, no default)

-#### sample_length_mu	 (REAL, micrometers, no default)
+#### sample\_length\_mu	 (REAL, micrometers, no default)

-#### sample_length_mm (REAL, millimeters, no default)
+#### sample\_length\_mm (REAL, millimeters, no default)
 The average scattering length in the Casimir model; you can specify only one of the three variables, according to the unit of measure you prefer.
 Note that the Caimir model also include a structure factor, usually set to 2, which is not included in our implementation; you will have to include it directly in the gain size in input.

-#### max_seconds (no default, in seconds)
+#### max\_seconds (no default, in seconds)

-#### max_time (format hh.mmss)
+#### max\_time (format hh.mmss)
 The maximum running time after which the code will stop, you can only set one of the two.
 Notice that only tk.x includes a restart mechanism.

 ### Output format
 The lw.x code will produce an output file for every configuration.
 The output files will be named
-$prefix_T$XX_s$YY.out
+\$prefix\_T\$XX\_s\$YY.out
 Where $XX is the temperature in Kelvin and $YY the delta in cm-1.
 Each output file will contain a relatively large number of columns, depending on the calculation.

-NOTE: In all of the following cases case when specifying QPOINTS as “grid” or “bz”, the length of the path will actually be replaced by the weight of the point used to do an integral in reciprocal space.
+NOTE: In all of the following cases case when specifying QPOINTS as "grid" or "bz", the length of the path will actually be replaced by the weight of the point used to do an integral in reciprocal space.
-Calculation “lw imag”
+Calculation "lw imag"
 Number of the column, or columns and its and content:

 * 1		The line number i.e. point index